 If the WAB falls in the first week of June, it is almost certain that Mrs May will resign.
 One way or another, there will be a Conservative leadership election this summer.

-Another big turning point will be the forthcoming European elections on 23 May, less than two weeks away.
+Another big turning point will be the forthcoming European elections on 23 May, less than a week away.
 Both the Conservatives and Labour remain unclear on what their stance is with these elections and it appears probable that Farage’s new Brexit Party and the various Independents will benefit from a huge protest vote, on a small turnout.

 It is worth noting that having had the best part of 2 weeks holiday at over Easter, Parliament adjourns for the Whitsun recess on 23 May (the day of the European Elections) and reconvenes on Tuesday 4 June, the week the WAB returns tube voted on.